avl/arcshift/README.md

 ArcShift instance.
 This means arcshift no longer requires that all instances are periodically reloaded in order to avoid excessive memory consumption.

-Worst case memory consumption is now:

-* Number of unique refs multiplied by `size_of<T>`

-plus

-* Sum of memory owned by strongly referenced T
+Shared references to ArcShift, now have a larger performance penalty if writes have occurred.

-Shared references to ArcShift can no longer provide the most up-to-date value.
-You should make sure to always have owned (mutable) ArcShift objects.
+(You should make sure to always have owned (mutable) ArcShift objects).
 The reason for this change is that this is what allows intermediary values from being dropped quickly.

 The API for RCU has been cleaned up.
 RCU is now always lock-free, and there is no fallible variant.